What is Credit Utilization Ratio and Why is It Important?

 This is the percentage of balance used from your credit.
 If your total card limit is $1,000 and your balance is $200, you have utilization of 20%.
 The concept is also explained as the ratio representing your outstanding card balances against your total credit card limits.

 Utilization is, basically, your credit card balance compared against your approved spending limit.
-The stats on credit card debt show that Americans owe $925 billion in card balances as of December 2020.
+The stats on credit card debt show that Americans owe $807 billion across almost 506 million card accounts.
 Hence, achieving the perfect utilization ratio is a true struggle for millions of US adults.

 How is Credit Utilization Calculated?